felipesantosdev/node-typescript-template/README.md

 > Unpacking objects: 100% (16/16), done.
 ```

-and enter the folder using
+and enter the folder using:
 ```python
 $ cd node-typescript-template
 ```